xregistry/spec/core/spec.md

 ```

 Where:
-- the key (`ID`) of each item in the map is the `id` of the Group
+- the key (`ID`) of each item in the map MUST be the `id` of the
+  respective Group
 - the HTTP body SHOULD contain the latest representation of the Groups being
-  deleted
+  deleted prior to being deleted
 - the response MAY exclude the nested Resource collections if returning them
-  is too challenging
+  is challenging

-TODO: Do we want to support deleting all groups?

 #### Resources